-You can do this yourself, or you can have a company such as "thedoctorjob.com" or "Doccafe.com" do it for a fee.
+You can do this yourself, or you can have a company such as "thedoctorjob.com" do it for a fee.

 Compared to networking and direct mail, all other methods of searching for a physician job pale.
 By looking only at print ads and internet ads you are limiting yourself at 30-40% of the job market, and by searching through recruiters, you limit yourself to about 15% of the job market.

 It does not help the balance of published material that physicians have no interest whatsoever in writing about the almost embarassing topic of "job search".
 They just get it done and go to work.
 Write about it?
-Please...I have better and more lucrative things to do with my time!
+Please...I have better things to do with my time!

-And that is the reason why physicians, why every new generation of graduating residents and fellows do not use the best tools to find a physician job.
+And that is the reason why every new generation of graduating residents and fellows do not use the best tools to find a physician job.
 They simply do not know.
-And the older physicians do not bother telling them.
+And they fall for one of the thousands of slanted and partial websites prepared by recruiters.
+And the older, exeprienced physicians do not bother telling them how to find a job.
 We need to raise awareness of what physicians can do to find the jobs they want.